Dynamical Archetype Analysis: Autonomous Computation

 The space of theories for neural computation corresponds to the space of possible dynamical systems the brain might instantiate---a vast landscape.
 We linked the similarity of behavior in finite time with the deformation in the vector field (perturbation) and geometry (diffeomorphism).
 DAA provides a means to chart regions of this space relevant for working memory maintenance by identifying and parametrizing recurrent computations in a human-interpretable way.

-\textbf{Limitations:} Compared to the state-of-the-art methods, our approach is computationally more demanding, due to the requirement for learning the nonlinear diffeomorphism, however, this comes with better identification accuracy as well as interpretability.
+\textbf{Limitations:} Compared to the state-of-the-art methods, our approach is computationally more demanding because it must learn the nonlinear diffeomorphism; however, this yields better identification accuracy and interpretability.
 Another limitation is that the archetypes are not compositional in the present form, making it difficult to systematically expand the space of neural computation.

 \makeatletter \if@submission \makeatother \else